renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_oss, y_oss = oss.fit_resample(X_num, y)
 ```

-Since it's a combination from the above mentioned techniques, the number of samples here remains the same.
+Since it's a combination from the above mentioned techniques, the number of samples here remains the same, as well as statistic values.

 ### Neighborhood Cleaning Rule